venkatarun95/genericCC/README.md

 It sends it on a real network.
 It prints command line usage except for cctype, which is assumed to be 'remy' by default (other options are 'kernel', 'tcp' and 'pcc').

 Further, the signal type (with loss signal-without slow_rewma, without slow-rewma and aith slow_rewma-without loss signal) are controlled by which memory-xx.hh/memory-xx.cc are included (xx can be 'default,' 'with-loss-signal' and 'without-slow-rewma') are included and also by the appropriate protobufs-xx folder.
-This are controlled in the options in compile.sh.
+This are controlled by the options in configs.hh.
 According to that appropriate binaries (remy, rat-runner, scoring-example) are generated.
 Binaries generated with these three configurations are already present.

 Receivers:
  - The receivers for various types of congestion control algorithms are as follows